This article has links to products and services we love, which we may make commission from.

 While Scotland is a country in its own right, it is still a part of the United Kingdom.

-The currency is British pounds.
+The currency is the British pound.

 You can use English notes here, but Scottish banks have their own pounds, and these are the notes you will get from the ATMs.